mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/lut_management.rst

     .. note ::

         Some system locals don't allow you to read the configuration files.
 This is due to a bug in OCIO.
-If you are using linux you can fix this.
-If you start Krita form the terminal with the ``LC_ALL=C krita`` flag set, you should be able to read the configuration files.
+If you are using Linux you can fix this.
+If you start Krita from the terminal with the ``LC_ALL=C krita`` flag set, you should be able to read the configuration files.

 Input Color Space
     What the color space of the image is.
 Usually sRGB or Linear.